fvdhoef/vera-module/doc/VERA Programmer's Reference.md

 ### Multibyte write and copy

-By setting the **Write pattern** the way bytes are written to VRAM is changed.
-The default mode (both bits set to 0) is that only _one_ VRAM byte is changed once a byte is written to DATA0 or DATA1.
+The number of bytes that are written at once to VRAM can be changed by setting the two bits in **Write pattern**.
+In the default mode (both bits set to 0) only _one_ VRAM byte is changed when a byte is written to DATA0 or DATA1.
+This is the byte that exactly corresponds to the address written to.
 When the **Write pattern** is set differently multiple bytes (normally with the same value) are written to VRAM at the same time.

 Up to 4 bytes can be written to VRAM at once, aligned to a 32-bit address.
 Which of the 4 bytes are overwritten can be controlled: all possible patterns of bytes written to VRAM can be set by combining the 2 bits of **Write pattern** and the lower 2 bits of the address that is written to.
 Only the pattern that writes _nothing_ to VRAM cannot be set.